Grimnak/LoZGame/README.md

     - Note: Difficulty modifies how much damage the enemies deal, how much damage the player may take, how quickly the enemies move, AI behavior, as well as new functionality for a small number of enemies dependent on difficulty
 - Cheats: Will grant you the ability to travel via Mouse Controller, infinite health and infinite use of most items.
 - Debug: Draws bounding boxes of all relevant objects on screen
-- Music: Toggles the game's built-in background music.
+- Music:  Toggles the in-game background music.

-## External Tools:
+## Required Tools:
-Git

-GitHub

-Adobe Photoshop

-Adobe Illustrator

-Gimp

-Discord
+Visual Studio

+Monogame

 ## Known Bugs:
 ### Mouse Controller